James Pitman: Military service

 During World War II Pitman served as a Squadron Leader in the Royal Air Force Volunteer Reserve.
 In May 1940, he was granted a commission for the duration of hostilities as Pilot Officer on probation.
 He was later promoted to Flying Officer.

 Corporate career

 He joined his father Ernest Pitman and his uncle Alfred Pitman in the family business originally set up with his grandfather Sir Isaac Pitman.
 In around 1932, he became the chairman and managing director of Sir Isaac Pitman & Sons Ltd. Under his stewardship, the business became one of the world's leading educational publishers and training businesses with offices in London, Bath, New York City, Melbourne, Johannesburg, Toronto and Tokyo.
 The publishing business re-incorporated to Pitman Limited in 1975 then went public in 1983 before being purchased by rival Pearson Plc in 1985.
-The training business evolved into two separate businesses: Pitman Training Group and JHP Training (which re-branded to Learndirect).
+The training business evolved into two separate businesses: Pitman Training and JHP Training (which re-branded to Learndirect).

 Pitman also served on the board of directors of several large publicly limited companies including Boots the Chemists, Glaxo, Bovril and the Equity & Law Life Assurance Society.